jacque123/networktrait/README.md

 - The folder *fig2* contains the code and data that generate all panels of Figure 2.
 Please run the file **fig2.m**.
 - The folder *fig3* contains the code and data that generate all panels of Figure 3.
 Please run the file **fig3.m**.
 - The folder *fig4* contains the code and data that generate all panels of Figure 4.
 Please run the file **fig4.m**.
+- The folder *fig5* contains the code and data that generate all panels of Figure 4.
+Please run the file **fig5.m**.